-Decision: The DRO will finalize accommodation options in the context of institutional resources and culture and to assure consistency and equity.
-An accommodation is not "reasonable" if it will necessitate modifications of the essential nature of a program or activity or would place undue financial or administrative burdens on the institution.
+Decision: SAS will finalize accommodation options in the context of institutional resources and culture and assure consistency and equity.
+Accommodation is not "reasonable" if it will necessitate modifications of the essential nature of a program or activity or would place undue financial or administrative burdens on the institution.

-The DRO conveys the official decision and, if appropriate, recommended accommodations to the student by email, who then uses written confirmation to work with appropriate staff and faculty on the implementation of accommodations.
-The DRO also sends a communication to the faculty on the list of enrolled courses the student provides.
+SAS conveys the official decision and, if appropriate, recommended accommodations to the student by email, who then uses written confirmation to work with appropriate staff and faculty on the implementation of accommodations.
+SAS also sends a communication to the faculty on the list of enrolled courses the student provides.
 This list needs to be provided each semester accommodations are needed.

 Implementation: Accommodations will apply to all educational events described in the DRO's email for up to three years.
-Students should present the DRO's email to faculty and staff to arrange accommodations as needed.
+Students should present the SAS email to faculty and staff to arrange accommodations as needed.

-Appeal: The student and/or faculty involved with the student may not agree with the DRO's decision for accommodations.
-If a faculty member disagrees with and/or refuses to provide the recommended accommodations, the DRO and institutional contact should work with the faculty member to resolve her/his concerns.
-The DRO can consult with UCB's Students with Disabilities Program and their section 504 compliance officer for advice on ways to resolve the conflict with the faculty member.
+Appeal: The student and/or faculty involved with the student may not agree with the SAS decision for accommodations.
+If a faculty member disagrees with and/or refuses to provide the recommended accommodations, SAS and an institutional contact should work with the faculty member to resolve her/his concerns.
+SAS can consult with UCB's Students with Disabilities Program and their section 504 compliance officer for advice on ways to resolve the conflict with the faculty member.
 If a resolution is impossible, the student can seek remedy from the faculty member's school's academic grievance policy.

-If a student disagrees with the DRO's decision and/or recommended accommodations, they can appeal the decision through her/his own school's academic grievance policy.
-Again, the DRO and institutional contact should work with the student first to find ways to resolve concerns.
+If a student disagrees with the SAS decision and/or recommended accommodations, they can appeal the decision through her/his own school's academic grievance policy.
+Again, SAS and an institutional contact should work with the student first to find ways to resolve concerns.

-Student Accommodations Forms
+Student with Disabilities: Accommodations Forms